-State law prohibits a student from graduating solely under the foundation graduation program without an endorsement unless, after the student's sophomore year, the student and student's parent are advised of the specific benefits of graduating with an endorsement and submit written permission to the school counselor for the student to graduate without an endorsement.
+State law generally prohibits a student from graduating solely under the foundation graduation program without an endorsement.
+However, after the student's sophomore year, the student and student's parent may request that the student graduate without an endorsement.
+The district will advise the student and the student's parent of the specific benefits of graduating with an endorsement and submit written permission to the school counselor for the student to graduate without an endorsement.
+The student and the student's parent must then submit written permission to the school counselor for the student to graduate without an endorsement.

 A student who wishes to attend a four-year university or college after graduation must carefully consider whether graduation under the foundation program without an endorsement will satisfy the admission requirements of the student's desired college or university.